eileenmcnaughton/org.wikimedia.geocoder/README.md

 Documentation is moving to https://docs.civicrm.org/geocoder/en/latest/

+**You will not see all the documentation if you are viewing the readme page directly**

 Implementation of geocoder library (which itself supports multiple providers) https://github.com/geocoder-php/mapquest-provider.
 Only those that have been tested are enabled so far.

 When an address is edited CiviCRM will obtain additional data from the geocoding provider